 You can create a log RCA (Root Cause Analysis) investigation to troubleshoot logs and identify the root cause for major issues in an environment.
 Each investigation variation automatically scans all the logs in a user-defined period to find the few significant ones.

-Verify that you are logged in to the vRealize Log Insight Cloud web user interface as an administrator.
+Verify that you are logged in to the VMware Aria Operations for Logs (SaaS) web user interface as an administrator.

 - Click the two arrows icon in the upper-left corner of the screen to expand the main menu.

 - In the upper-right corner of the Log RCA page, click New Investigation.

 If you are using log RCA for the first time, click Get Started Now to activate the feature.Note: